-UNATTENDED BAGGAGE is a collective of writers, directors, producers, visual artists, theater makers, filmmakers, actors, sound designers, and everything in between with an emphasis on LGBT/Queer artists and subject material.
+UNATTENDED BAGGAGE is a nebulous ever-changing experimental collective of writers, directors, producers, visual artists, theater makers, filmmakers, actors, sound designers, and everything in between.

 A creative producer, writer, and director living in Brooklyn, NY.
 Recent theater credits include American Juggalo, A Very Merry Unauthorized Children's Scientology Paegent: In Concert, The Bed Show, Super Short Site Specific Festival, I'm Smiling Because I'm Uncomfortable, and Cheaper, Faster, Garbage Food (GREED PLAY).
 In addition to theater, she has directed, written and produced several short films and web-series.
 Currently, she works as a production coordinator on Netflix's Patriot Act with Hasan Minhaj and is working on a zine titled "For Your Consideration."